 You are allowed to drive in Malaysia (ergo Penang) if you hold an American, British or international driving licence for the short period of your visit as a tourist.
 An international driving licence allows you to drive in the country for up to a year.
 If you are staying here for over one year, you need to get a Malaysian Driving Licence.

-.
+The first step to get a driving licence is to contact one of the driving instructors or driving schools in Penang.
 The school will be able to advise you the steps required.
 Go through the list of driving schools I have listed in the above link, and choose one that is most convenient or suitable to you.

 The first step towards getting your driving licence is to sit for the Regulation Test (Ujian Undang-Undang).
 This is a computerised test where you answer a set of multiple-choice questions.
 It is given after you have completed the mandatory six hour safety course.
 The test is often conducted at a school classroom on a weekend.
 Your driving school will provide you further instructions.
 You have to get at least 42 out of the 50 questions correct in order to get a Learner licence.

 The Learner licence may be reneweed every three or six months, to a maximum of two years, while you prepare for the road test.

-JPJ Batu Uban, where driving tests are conducted on Penang Island
+JPJ Batu Uban, where driving tests are conducted on Penang Island (18 February, 2012)

 JPJ Road Test (Ujian Memandu)

 Once you have received your Learner licence, the driving school can schedule you to take the road test.
 In between, the school will prepare you for the various parts of the test.
 During on-road lessons, the "L" learner plate (red letter on white background) will be affixed to the vehicle you are practising on, to warn other road users of your learner status.